aagontuk/cheatsheets/AVR_assembly_programming.md

 		 CALL DELAY

-		 RJUMP LOOP		; Do this forever
+		 RJMP LOOP		; Do this forever
 ```

 -------------------------------------------------------------------------------